 …the staff with which Jacob crossed the Jordan is identical with that which Judah gave to his daughter-in-law, Tamar.
 It is likewise the holy staff with which Moses worked, and with which Aaron performed wonders before Pharaoh, and with which, finally, David slew the giant Goliath.
 David left it to his descendants, and the Davidic kings used it as a sceptre until the destruction of the Temple, when it miraculously disappeared.
 When the Messiah comes it will be given to him for a sceptre as a sign of his authority over the heathens.

 This incredible passage contains a great deal of novel insight.
 Firstly, Jacob used this divine staff to split the Jordan and allow his large family to safely cross back to Israel, just as the Israelites would later cross the Jordan in miraculous fashion under the leadership of Joshua.
 It seems Joshua himself, as Moses’ rightful successor, held on to the staff, and passed it down through the Judges and Prophets until it came to the hand of David.
-Unlike the traditional account of David slaying Goliath with the giant’s own sword, the Midrash here says he slew Goliath with the staff!
+Unlike the traditional account of David slaying Goliath with the giant’s own sword (after the slingshot), the Midrash here says he slew Goliath with the staff!

 The staff remained in the Davidic dynasty until the kingdom’s end with the destruction of the First Temple.
 At this point a lot of things mysteriously disappeared, most famously the Ark of the Covenant.
 It is believed that the Ark was hidden in a special chamber built for it by Solomon, who envisioned the day that the Temple would be destroyed.
-It is likely that the staff is there, too, alongside it.
+It is likely that the staff is there, too, alongside the Ark.

 Mashiach will restore both of these, and will once again wield the sceptre of the Davidic dynasty.
 As the staff is forged from God’s own Heavenly Throne, it is fitting that Mashiach—God’s appointed representative, who sits on His corresponding earthly throne—should hold a piece of it.
 And this symbol, the Midrash concludes, will be what makes even the heathens accept Mashiach’s—and God’s—authority.
 Jacob prophesied this on his deathbed (Genesis 49:10), in his blessing to Judah: